LuisRevillaM/summing-grid/summing-grid/docs/README.md

 ## <a name="InputValidator">`InputValidator`</a>

 `<InputValidator/>` is a react component that holds its own inner state and handles its changes.
-With every change, however, it executes a function it receives as a prop, named `this.props.validator`.
+With every change, however, it executes a function received as a prop, named `this.props.validator`.
 This way the component delegates to its parent the input validation criteria as well as its side-effects.

 ```javascript
 class InputValidator extends Component {